 five six tips (learned the hard way) that will make any ice session easier to run and more meaningful for the participants.

 1. Start on time

 This may sound like a no-brainer, but it’s amazing how few ice sessions actually start on time.
 Officials will drift on to the ice over a period of 5 or 10 minutes, then they go through a 5 to 10 minute warm-up skate, and only then does the ice session properly begin.
-The problem is that if you’re running a 75-minute session, you’ve just used 20% of your ice time and you haven’t even started on the drills; not an effective use of your time or theirs.
-Make it clear that everybody needs to be on the ice on time, go through a brisk warm-up, and then launch right into your first drill.
+The problem is that if we’re running a 75-minute session, we’ve just used 20% of your ice time and we haven’t even started on the drills; not an effective use of our time or theirs.
+We need to make it clear that everybody needs to be on the ice on time, go through a brisk warm-up, and then launch right into our first drill.